 During our courtship, we were inseparable.
 After class, we would spend most of our weekdays studying in the library, taking breaks playing racquetball or fielding baseballs and serving in BSM ministries.
 David had already been called into the ministry at that point so our courtship involved serving together in a local church with his Youth group on the weekends.

 The hardest part of our courtship was being separated during the summer months as we went to our separate homes to work.
-Now, after thirty years of marriage, we have found ourselves separated again for the past four months as I have been studying in Paris for my graduate internship.
+Now, after thirty years of marriage, we have found ourselves separated again for the past six months as I have been studying in Paris for my graduate internship.
 You think we would have learned our lesson back in college!

 David came to visit me right after Christmas and we spent a week celebrating our thirtieth anniversary here in Paris.
 It was a wonderful 2 weeks filled with romantic walks down the Seine, visits to our favorite Parisian sites, and most importantly a precious time of prayer and recommitment to our vows in a beautiful, medieval church that Victor Hugo introduced to us!